sparisi/mips/README.md

   <p>
 All the algorithms and solvers are located in this folder, as well as some script to run them.
 By using scripts, it is possible to interrupt and resume the learning process without losing any data.
 The only parameters that you might want to change are the learning rates and the number of rollouts per iteration.
 Also, a history of the results is usually kept.
-For example, <code>J_history</code> stores the average return at each iteration.
+For example, <code>J_history</code> stores the expected return at each iteration.
   </p>
 </details>